 Immediate action is needed to prohibit contingency fees in the prosecution of civil forfeiture cases as they are unethical and compromise the prosecutor’s sworn obligation to pursue justice above all.
 Courts, as well, should refuse to enforce contingency contracts presented by private lawyers for prosecuting civil forfeiture cases as they violate public policy.
 Unless this bounty system is ended, innocent property owners—largely from low-income families and communities of color—will continue to lose their lawful property to the pursuit of profit.

 Rulli, Louis S., "Prosecuting Civil Asset Forfeiture on Contingency Fees: Looking for Profit in All the Wrong Places" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2297.

 Civil Rights and Discrimination Commons, Criminal Law Commons, Criminology and Criminal Justice Commons, Law and Race Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legal Remedies Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Public Policy Commons, Social Policy Commons